 - Personal service

 Personal service means that someone must physically hand the document to the person who needs to receive it.
 You can't do this yourself — you must have another adult serve it for you.
-This can be a friend or relative, or you can hire a professional process server.

 Delivery means that the document can be dropped off, mailed, faxed, or emailed to the other person's address for service.